EskiMojo14/history-adapter/README.md

 console.log(selectPresent({ books: initialState })); // []
 ```

-The instance of `createSelector` used can be customised:
+The instance of `createSelector` used can be customised, and defaults to RTK's [`createDraftSafeSelector`](https://redux-toolkit.js.org/api/createSelector#createdraftsafeselector):

 ```ts
 import { createSelectorCreator, lruMemoize } from "reselect";